 Erm… what?
 Mozart and scatological humour… better known as toilet humour?!
 What is this, some sort of moronic joke?
 We’re afraid not, darlings, as it turns out Wolfgang Amadeus Mozart, genius extraordinaire and iconic music man, had a puerile streak about 10 miles wide.
 What was going on there?

-Opening with Mozart’s Symphony No. 25 in G Minor, K 183; 1st Movement here is important as this was composed by the great man when he was but 17 years of age (to put this into perspective, when our esteemed editor Mr. Wapojif was 17 the greatest thing he ever achieved was dyeing his hair black).
-Mozart could create something like that, yet also took joy in writing depraved jokes about excrement?
+Opening with Mozart’s Serenade For Winds; K 361; 3rd Movement here is important as this was composed by the great man who, also, had a penchant for remarkably childish behaviour.
+Mozart could create something like the above, yet also took joy in writing depraved jokes about excrement?
 Indeed, and the scholarly world isn’t happy about it.

 Mozart and Scatological Humour